 Rick: Alright.
-Progressive Danes, let the fountain flow!
+Progressive Danes: Let the fountain flow!

 Denmark's Bronze Age civilization dates back to 1500 years before Christ.
-This elderly woman — whose coffin carved out of an oak tree was preserved in a peaty bog — must have believed in an after life.
+This elderly woman — whose coffin carved out of an oak tree was preserved in a peaty bog — must have believed in an afterlife.
 She took her precious possessions with her.
 Still wearing her original wool blouse, she packed a finely carved horn comb, bronze jewelry, and a dagger.

 Like her Mediterranean contemporaries, she would have worshipped the sun.
-The Chariot of the Sun illustrates that she believed that the sun was dragged across the sky by a divine horse.
+The Chariot of the Sun illustrates that she believed the sun was dragged across the sky by a divine horse.
 This daily journey of the sun dominated Bronze Age religion.

-And these Horned Helmets were worn about 500 years later — around 1000 BC.
-Contrary to popular belief these helmets were not worn by the Vikings.
+And these Horned Helmets were worn about 500 years later — around 1000 B.C.
+Contrary to popular belief, these helmets were not worn by the Vikings.
 It was their Bronze Age predecessors who wore them, for ceremonial purposes, 2,000 years before Eric the Red.

 Getting around Copenhagen is easy, especially if you can ride a bike.
 Today's city is designed for cyclists.
 Many locals find pedaling around town is more efficient than driving.
-Cyclists get respect and generous bike lanes give bikes all the legitimacy of cars.
+Cyclists get respect, and generous bike lanes give bikes all the legitimacy of cars.
 Like many hotels, ours rents bikes to guests.
 On my bike I can get most anywhere in town in 10 to 15 minutes.

 Copenhagen has lots of idyllic parks.
-Its most royal is the King's Garden surrounding the Rosenborg Castle.
+Its most royal is the king's garden surrounding the Rosenborg Castle.
 We're here in July, and sun-loving Danes are getting the most out of the long days of their short summer.

 Rosenborg Castle was the king's summer residence.
-For anyone entering the Audience Room, all eyes were on Christian IV.
+For anyone entering the audience room, all eyes were on Christian IV.
 Check this guy out — often depicted as a Roman emperor, he was a big personality.

-In another room a case displays the bloodstained clothing Christian wore when wounded in battle.
+In another room a case displays the blood-stained clothing Christian wore when wounded in battle.
 Riddled with shrapnel, he lost an eye.
 No problem for Denmark's warrior king.
 He fashioned these earrings — made from the shrapnel yanked out of his eye and forehead — and gave them to his mistress.
-The king died, after half a century on the Danish throne, leaving a colorful legacy.
+The king died after half a century on the Danish throne, leaving a colorful legacy.

 The treasury is safely stored in the basement.
 Christian IV's coronation crown dates from 1596.
-With seven pounds of gold and precious stones, many consider it the finest Renaissance crown in Europe.
-Its six gables radiate symbolism: there's justice (the sword and scales), charity (a woman nursing — promising that the king will love his people as a mother loves her child), and the pelican, which in legend pecks its own flesh to feed its young, just as the king would make great sacrifices for his people.
+With seven pounds of gold and precious stones, many consider this the finest Renaissance crown in Europe.
+Its six gables radiate symbolism: There's justice (the sword and scales), charity (a woman nursing — promising that the king will love his people as a mother loves her child), and the pelican, which in legend pecks its own flesh to feed its young, just as the king would make great sacrifices for his people.
 The shields of various Danish provinces lining the inside remind the king that he's surrounded by his realms.

 Cases of treasures dazzle visitors.

-Today's crown jewels were made in 1840 of diamonds, emeralds, rubies, and pearls from earlier royal jewelry.
+Today's royal jewels were made in 1840 of diamonds, emeralds, rubies, and pearls from earlier royal jewelry.
 Imagine these on the dance floor.
 The crown jewels are still worn by the queen on special occasions.

-He welcomes worshippers into a world of neoclassical serenity.
+He welcomes worshippers into a world of Neoclassical serenity.
 Statues of the 12 apostles line the nave — carved by the great Danish sculptor Bertel Thorvaldsen.
 Inspired by the famous Italian sculptor Canova, his art complements the relative austerity and comforting simplicity of Lutheran worship.

 The apostles lead to Thorvaldsen's masterpiece: a statue of the risen Christ.
 Thorvaldsen was a master at showing both heavenly and human characteristics.
-Wearing his burial shroud Jesus opens his arms and says, "Come to me."
+Wearing his burial shroud, Jesus opens his arms and says, "Come to me."

 From the reverent tranquility of the cathedral, it's just a few steps to Copenhagen's happy-go-lucky "new harbor," or Nyhavn.
-Nyhavn — formerly a sleazy sailors' quarter — is now a colorful scene, with both locals and tourists lounging contentedly around its canal.
+Nyhavn — formerly a sleazy sailors' quarter — is now a colorful scene, with both locals and tourists lounging contentedly along its canal.
 Old sailboats fill the harbor.
-Any traditional all-wood ship is welcome to moor here, joining the fleet that makes up Copenhagen's ever-changing boat show...a scene of modern-day Vikings gone soft.
+Any traditional all-wood ship is welcome to moor here, joining the fleet that makes up Copenhagen's ever-changing boat show…a scene of modern-day Vikings gone soft.

 The scene here is the best free show in town.
-Take some time to enjoy it
+Take some time to enjoy it.

 For young and old, rich and poor, beer's the beverage of choice — with the comfortable crowd looking on from cafés while the younger crowd roughs it on the dock.